SAS Installation VM - XMM-Newton

 - For Linux and Windows, the free VMware Workstation Player.

-- For macOS, the licensed product VMware Fusion or the free Oracle's Virtual Box.
+- For macOS, the licensed product VMware Fusion.

-- VM4SAS20.0.7z (compressed with 7-Zip) which is ready for any VMware Player on Windows, Linux and macOS.
+- VM4SAS21.0.zip (compressed with zip) which is ready for any VMware Player on Windows, Linux and macOS.

 Both VM packages include: